Return to First Semester Assigns

 FOR THE PURPOSES OF THIS ASSIGNMENT, "ABSTRACT" PHOTOGRAPHY WILL BE DEFINED AS...

-•IMAGES THAT COMMUNICATE PRIMARILY THROUGH FORM, COLOR AND CURVES RATHER THAN "LITERAL" IMAGE CONTENT OR DETAIL.
+•IMAGES THAT COMMUNICATE PRIMARILY THROUGH FORM, LINE, COLOR AND TEXTURE RATHER THAN "LITERAL" IMAGE CONTENT OR DETAIL.

 •Shoot 30 images based on the concepts mentioned in the Abstract lecture slides.

 (To recap: those concepts are FORM, LINE, COLOR & TEXTURE...)

 TIPS FOR THIS ASSIGNMENT

 •This is an exercise in reducing your photos to basic elements -simplicity is very important when composing abstracts.

 •Think in terms of the concepts we’ve discussed in class -form, line, color & texture.